mongodb/docs-realm/examples/react-native/README.md

 ### Run Tests

-This project defines a unit test suite that tests both JS and TS code examples, run them via:
+This project defines a unit test suite that tests both JS and TS code examples.
+You can run them via:

 ```bash
 npm run test